mstorsjo/llvm-mingw/README.md

   [shipped in MSYS2](https://github.com/msys2/MINGW-packages/blob/95b093e888/mingw-w64-libtool/0011-Pick-up-clang_rt-static-archives-compiler-internal-l.patch)
   at least.
-- Libtool, when running on Windows, prefers using linker script over response files, to pass long lists of object files to the linker driver.
+- Libtool, when running on Windows, prefers using linker script over response files, to pass long lists of object files to the linker driver, but LLD doesn't support linker script (as described above).
+This issue produces errors like `lld-link: error: .libs\libfoobar.la.lnkscript: unknown file type`.
   To fix this, the bundled libtool scripts has to be fixed like explained above, but this fix requires changes both to `configure` and a separate file named `ltmain.{in,sh}`.
 A fix for this is also